Alexander Macomb Chapter

 After the Revolutionary War, Alexander and his family moved to New York City where he received an early education at the Newark Academy in New Jersey.

 His military career started in 1798, at age of 16, when he joined a New York militia company.
 In January of 1799 during the Quasi War (a conflict, or undeclared war fought mostly at sea during 1798-1800 between the United States and Republic of France), Alexander Hamilton recommended him for a commission as a cornet in the Regular Army.
 In March 1799 he was promoted to second lieutenant and honourably discharged in 1800.

 In 1801 Macomb was commissioned a second lieutenant and served as secretary to a commission involved in the Southwest with Native Americans.
 A year later he married a cousin, Catherine Macomb, and then went on to receive the following promotions: June 1805-captain; February 1808-major; July 1810-lieutenant colonel.
 In July 1810, he was chief engineer in the Corps of Engineers and in charge of coastal fortifications in the Carolinas and Georgia.

-Major General Jacob Brown, the U.S. Army's commanding general, died in February 1828, and Alexander was promoted on May 29, 1829, by John Quincy Adams to fill the vacant position.
+In February 1828 Major General Jacob Brown, the commanding General of the U.S. Army died.
+In the following year on May 29, 1829, Alexander was promoted by John Quincy Adams to fill the vacant position of Commanding General.
 During his tenure, he recommended a doubling of Army strength to hold the Native Americans in check, increasing the enlisted men's pay to discourage desertion, implementing relief for widows and orphans of regular officers who had died of wounds and disease, and creating a system of officer retirement and replacement.
 Alexander Macomb died June 25, 1841, and was buried in the Congressional Cemetery in Washington D.C.